PinkHendrix/drum-machine/README.md

-Hello, thank you to awesome Landon on YT for this Tutorial!
+Hello, thank you to awesome Landon on [YT](https://www.youtube.com/watch?v=HTTaO1IjjlM&t=925s) for this Tutorial!

+React, Bootstrap, VSCode and LiveServer awesomeness was used.

 Many cheers!